 …..or the walls can be rendered and left smooth or slightly textured

-…or if your bricks are in good condition and you wish to keep the exterior brick appearance, you can have a clear coating on the walls! (click).
+…or if your bricks are in good condition and you wish to keep the exterior brick appearance, you can have a damp proof clear coating on the walls!.
 Excellent value for money too!

-Whatever problems that you face with external bricked walls, the NPA team are available for a free consultation.
+Whatever problems that you face with external brick walls, the NPA team are available for a free consultation.

 We carry out all kinds of repairs to brick walls, but of course we also repair other types of wall surface such as tyrolean, render and pebbledash, but if you have any concerns about the condition of your brick faced home, we can help you.